sch3fr/StudyDump/JOURNAL.md

 School is kicking my ass these days, however I was still able to udate the WinForms demo thingie we did at class. <br/>I am so close to finishing this challenge oh boy.
 Not that I didn't like it, but I'm looking forward to coming home from long day at uni and not having to code again.
 What I really mean I am looking forward to a break.
 ## 16-OCT-21
 My friend brought me her computer to fix today.
 It was challenging, but I'm glad I was able to solve the issue.
 However it took me better part of the day to do so, and I forgot to cede again.
 So I'm sitting in bed rigt now with my laptop on my legs typing this and some updates for the physics calculator.
+## 17-OCT-21
+I'm really loosing motivation to code these days, let alone the motivation to actually finish the projects I'm working on.
+But I'm really close to finidhing the challenge, and I don't want to miss any day, so I just have to push through these days to make it to the finish line.